Ecoimmunology: Intraspecific constraints

 Organisms allocate energy between competing processes including self-maintenance, reproduction, or growth.
 Energy availability is limited, and the resources used for one of the competing metabolic tasks (i.e., growth, immune response) cannot be directed towards another.
 The cost of immunity is central to the understanding of ecoimmunology.
 Natural selection should favor the optimal immune response that maximizes total lifetime reproductive output.
 The costs of immunity to parasites occur at the individual and the evolutionary scale.
 Trade-offs between bodily demands are titrated in relation to the local and social ecology.

-Innnate versus acquired
+Innate versus acquired

 One axis on which these trade-offs occur is the trade-off between innate and acquired immunity.
 McDade applies a framework that considers three ecological factors that shape life-history trade-offs.
 The framework suggests that environments with high extrinsic mortality should favor innate immunity or short-term immunity while low extrinsic mortality should allow for a longer time horizon in order to invest in acquired or long-term immunity.